 MA in Transcultural Counselling

-The MA in Transcultural Counselling is a collaborative dual degree programme offered by the University of Malta and the University of Maryland, College Park.
-On successful completion of this postgraduate programme, students will be conferred with two Masters Degrees that are awarded separately by the respective universities.
+The M.A. in Transcultural Counselling is a collaborative degree programme offered by the University of Malta and the University of New Orleans.
+The programme brings together cohorts of international students and an outstanding teaching faculty that includes academics from Europe and the US.

-The transcultural aspect of the curriculum is reflected by the international nature of both the programme faculty and the expected student population.
-While the curriculum continues to provide students with extensive traditional counsellor training, the international composition of the programme will also provide them with a wider exchange of cultural viewpoints and experiences surrounding contemporary counselling theory and practice.
+The transcultural aspect of the curriculum is reflected by the international makeup of both the teaching faculty and the expected student population.
+While the curriculum continues to provide students with traditional counsellor training, the international composition of the programme will also provide them with a wider exchange of cultural viewpoints and experiences surrounding contemporary counselling theory and practice.

-The programme is offered under the auspices of the Department of Psychology at the University of Malta and the Department of Counselling & Personnel Services at the University of Maryland.
+The programme is offered by the Department of Counselling at the University of Malta and the Department of Educational Leadership, Counseling, and Foundations (ELCF) at the University of New Orleans.
 Both institutions contribute to the experienced teaching faculty of the programme, thus exposing students to both a European and a US perspective of transcultural counselling.